ethereum/devp2p/discv5/discv5-wire.md

 ![handshake packet layout](./img/handshake-packet-layout.png)

-### Notification Packet (`flag = 3`)
+### Session Message Packet (`flag = 3`)

-Aside from the flag value, this container is identical to a [message packet](#ordinary-message-packet).
-Contrary to a message packet, failing to decrypt a notification packet should not trigger a handshake.
+Aside from the packet type, this container is identical to a [message packet](#ordinary-message-packet).
+A session message packet differs itself from a [message packet](#ordinary-message-packet) in the way it handles sessions, or rather the absence thereof.
+On failure to encrypt or decrypt a session message packet, the packet should be dropped, not trigger a handshake.
-[Protocol messages](#protocol-messages) of type response and notification are transported in the `message` field of this packet.

 ## Protocol Messages

 This section lists all defined messages which can be sent and received.
 The hexadecimal value in parentheses is the `message-type`.

+Request messages are transported in a [message packet](#ordinary-message-packet).
+Response and notification messages are transported in a [session message packet](#session-message-packet).

 For request and response messages, the first element of every `message-data` list is the request ID. `request-id` is an RLP byte array of length <= 8 bytes.
 For requests, this value